 - Stick vacuums: what you need to know

-- Key data from CHOICE stick vacuums testing and comparison
+- Key data from our stick vacuums testing

 - Key features to consider